4-Ingredient Potato Soup

 Add about 1 small white onion, peeled and finely diced.

-Or at the end, add some of the spices below:
+Or, in the end, add some of the spices below:

 - Onion Powder